Hello, my name is Nitin Verma and I’m an ophthalmologist in Hobart, Tasmania.

 (Why considering leaving a bequest matters?)

 A donation when one is alive is good, because one can see the effects of the donation, the results of the donation.
 The outcomes of the donation are visible and will very often be communicated to you as a donor, communicated to you as a patient, communicated to you as a citizen, because many of the results of research are often visible.
-But research is not a one one hour, two hour, two day or even a month’s journey.
+But research is not a one-hour, two-hour, two-day or even a month’s journey.

 I think one of the sensible ways of doing that, is including research, including support for research in your bequest, because that’s the only way to be able to continue your support even when you’re not there.